-During the next decade, Eurobodalla will become known as the creative gateway to the south east region and experience significant growth in creative arts infrastructure, events and programming.
+During the next decade, Eurobodalla will become known as the creative arts destination for South East NSW and experience significant growth in creative arts infrastructure, events and programming.

 Council is committed and ambitious in its pursuit of quality arts infrastructure and strategic creative arts programming.
 We will actively seek opportunities to integrate creativity into many aspects of community life and encourage community members and visitors to participate and be engaged.